natalieagus/50005-2023/_os_notes/week4-2_solutions.md

 > You might want to <span style="color:#f77729;"><b>interleave</b></span> the execution of instructions between `Pi` and `Pj`, and convince yourself that this solution is indeed a legitimate solution to the CS problem.
 Try to also modify some parts: not to use `turn`, set `turn` for `Pi` as itself (`i`) instead of `j`, not to use `flag`, etc and convince yourself whether the 3 <span style="color:#f77729;"><b>correctness</b></span> property for the original Peterson's algorithm still apply.

 ## Why is Atomic LD/ST and Sequential Consistency is Required?
 <span style="color:#f7007f;"><b>WARNING</b></span>.
 This section is not required in our syllabus.
 It's written to satisfy some curiosity that may arise due to the specific requirements of Peterson's solution: atomic LD/ST, sequential coherency, and used in single-core CPU.
+Only proceed to read these sections if you are prepared to feel 🤯.
+Otherwise, skip to Synchronisation Hardware.
-{:.info}
+{:.error}

 First of all, let's begin with a definition of <span style="color:#f77729;"><b>atomicity</b></span>: